shredtechular/MikeDownSouth/_posts/2011-05-14-my-favorite-juan-quotes.md

 **On my misguided approach to meeting Argentinian girls in clubs:**

 Juan: (explaining to his friend) He walks to them and says (putting his hand on his friend’s shoulder to demonstrate what I do) ‘Hi, how are you?
 My name is Mike.’
-It’s crazy!
+It’s crazy!<br/>
 Me: ¿No puedo tocar sus hombros?
-[I can’t touch their shoulders?]
+[I can’t touch their shoulders?]<br/>
 Juan: No!
-You have to talk to them for 15 minutes first. (back to his friend) And he touches their hair!
+You have to talk to them for 15 minutes first. (back to his friend) And he touches their hair!<br/>
 Me: ¿No puedo tocar su pelo?
-[I can’t touch their hair?]
+[I can’t touch their hair?]<br/>
 Juan: No!
 You NEVER touch an Argentine girl’s hair.

 **On the contrast between dating in the US and dating in Argentina:**